Jakub-Ner/MultiNodeLighter/README.md

 mkdir -p build
 cd build

-cmake .. # or PROJECT=<Project name> cmake .. if you want to build a specific project cmake --build . # replace . with path to build directory
+cmake .. # or cmake -DPROJECT=ServerNode .. if you want to build a specific project cmake --build . # replace . with path to build directory
 ```